 PGY2 Specialized Residency: Infectious Disease

-Required learning experiences
+Sequencing of learning experiences

-- Adult Immunocompromised Host
+- Adult Immunocompromised Host I & II

-- General Adult Infectious Disease
+- General Adult Infectious Diseases I & II

 - Critical Care